A Comprehensive Child Development Program

 We believe in a tailored approach on what parents and the community wants from us, because our solutions should be as diverse as the communities we serve.
 We are constantly learning from each other and bringing the best ideas forward to make every Head Start classroom robust and vibrant, and children enter kindergarten ready to learn.
 We are ensuring that our youngest children have a solid foundation for life.

-There are seven education regions throughout Lane County, covering 4,620 square miles.
+There are eight education regions throughout Lane County, covering 4,620 square miles.
 This design streamlines services in a family friendly way.
 Decisions are made at the lowest levels and parents have a primary contact person to build relations and strong partnerships with.
 Each educational region oversees approximately 100 children and families and 20 plus staff members.

 Head Start’s educational program is designed to meet each child’s individual needs.
 It also aims to meet the need of the community served and its ethnic and cultural characteristics.
 If programs have a majority of bilingual children, for example, at least on teacher or aide must speak their native language.